 The debt of Royal Philips consists of bonds (USD and EUR), forward contracts, leases (finance and operating) and bank borrowings.
-Additionally, Philips has a EUR 1 billion committed revolving credit facility which will expire in March 2028.
+Next to that, Philips has a EUR 1 billion committed revolving credit facility which will expire in March 2029.
 The facility can be used for general group purposes, such as a backstop of its Commercial Paper Program.
+The total net debt of Philips per June 30, 2024 is EUR 6.5 billion.
+The long-term debt has maturities up to 2042 and an average tenor of 6.5 years.
+The graph below shows the debt maturity profile, per end of June 2024:

 (in billions of EUR unless otherwise stated)